colinthesealion/hugh/README.md

 hugh
 ====

-LED strip controller over WebSockets
+hugh is an LED strip controller that accepts commands over WebSockets